hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/layer-boundary.rst

 Right-hand side
 ~~~~~~~~~~~~~~~

-Calculated by inserting the exact solution into the equation.
+Calculated by inserting the exact Solution<double> into the equation.

 Sample solution
 ~~~~~~~~~~~~~~~